List of Sharpe series characters: Lucille Castineau

 During the Napoleonic wars, Lucille married the son of a French general, a cavalry officer named Xavier Castineau.
 However, he soon after died in Russia, forcing Lucille to move back into the Lassan home.
 After Napoleon's defeat by the British, Henri also returned home and made arrangements to marry.
 Unfortunately, both Henri and her mother were murdered soon afterwards by thugs of French spymaster Pierre Ducos, trying to prevent Lassan from revealing Ducos's own treachery to Richard Sharpe.
 Lucille was left alone on the farm.

 When Sharpe afterwards came to seek out her brother, Lucille mistakenly shot him with a large blunderbuss, wounding Sharpe.
 Realising her mistake, she took him and his friend William Frederickson in for several months.
 While Sharpe recuperated, Frederickson became interested in Lucille, but when he proposed, she turned him down.
 Frederickson left to pursue their original investigation and Sharpe took a hand in helping Lucille on the farm.
 During this solitude, Sharpe learned to speak French and the two became lovers (leading to Sharpe's permanent estrangement from Frederickson).

 After travelling to Italy to defeat Ducos, Sharpe returned to the Lassan estate permanently.
 Lucille bore Sharpe a son, Patrick-Henri (named for her brother and for Sharpe's friend, Patrick Harper), who was still an infant at the time of the Waterloo Campaign.
 In 1819, Sharpe was still living on the farm with Lucille, who had born him a second child, a daughter named Dominique.
 Both children carried the Lassan name.
 According to Henri-Patrick, Sharpe and Lucille never married formally.
 Probably this was because Sharpe's English wife, Jane Gibbons, did not predecease him and he could not afford a legal divorce.
 Later in 1861, Patrick-Henri Lassan, by then a lieutenant-colonel in the French Cavalry and liaison to the Union Army during the US Civil War in Cornwell's Starbuck Chronicles reported that Lucille was still alive and well but lonely – implying that by this time Sharpe is dead.

 In the Carlton UK TV series, Lucille was portrayed by Cécile Paoli.
+Since her brother's original actor was unable for the adaptation of Sharpe's Revenge, her maiden name was changed to Maillot.
+Furthermore, her husband was changed from Xavier Castineau to Xavier DuBert.
 However, in the original episode Sharpe's Challenge, the series departed from the novels' continuity and reported that she had died of fever around 1817.